-The contract between the consortium and the Commission may be concluded either with all the participants or with a common legal structure that represents them from the legal point of view.
+The contract between the consortium and the Commission may be concluded either with all the participants (if more than one) or with a common legal structure that represents them from the legal point of view.
 It shall enter into force on signature by the Commission and the co-ordinator.
-The other participants identified in the contract shall accede to it in accordance with its modalities and shall enjoy the rights and assume the obligations of participants.
+The other participants (if more than one) identified in the contract shall accede to it in accordance with its modalities and shall enjoy the rights and assume the obligations of participants.